prettymm/project/README.md

 - `-maps` # enable sourcemaps
 - `-wall` # watch all altered files, including deleted and new; slower than standard `gulp.watch`
 - `-port=#` # change the server port #; default is 3000
+- `-deploy` # app js will not be minified by default, add this option for production/live env

 Examples
 ```
 gulp -maps
 gulp -lr -img
+gulp coffee -deploy
 ```

 HTTPS